OP-TEE/build/docs/ti.md

 3. [Booting the device](#3-booting-the-device)

 # 1. Introduction
-The instructions here will tell how to run OP-TEE on the DRA7xx-EVM board.
+The instructions here will tell how to run OP-TEE on Texas Instruments devices.
 Secure TI devices require a boot image that is authenticated by ROM code to function.
 Without this, even JTAG remains locked.
 In order to create a valid boot image for a secure device from TI, the initial public software image must be signed and combined with various headers, certificates, and